San Pedro, Laguna: Spanish Colonial Period (1565-1896)

 It is claimed that San Pedro de Tunasán became a town on January 18, 1725, upon the request of a group of San Pedrense Principalía led by Alonzo Magtibay, Francisco Santiago, and Ignacio de Guevarra and subsequently approved by the Governor-General and Manila Archbishop Francisco de la Cuesta.
 King Philip V of Spain was said to have decreed that the town be separated from Tabuco.
 Francisco Santiago subsequently became the first mayor of the newly formed town.
 However, another author, Agustin de la Cavada wrote that San Pedro Tunasan became a town in 1712.

 Agriculture, especially livestock raising, farming, and fishing, during that period, was its residents' primary income source.
 Manuel Buzeta and Felipe Bravo described the town in 1851 as having 613 houses, with a town hall and jail, and a primary school that caters to the young learners.
 Its parish was constructed using mixed materials and managed by a native secular priest.
 The crops that are said to be grown by the residents at this time were rice, sugar cane, corn, coconuts, mangoes, and other fruits and vegetables.
 The Rector of the Colegio de San Jose, in support of the Sociedad Economica de los Amigos del Pais, introduced mulberry planting in Hacienda San Pedro Tunasan to compete with the Chinese silk-making industry.
 Initially successful, the farmers eventually abandoned it, with the Spaniards blaming what they perceived as laziness of the Filipinos.
 Despite this, San Pedro Tunasan was among the towns that frequently experienced banditry and cattle-rustling, leading to the reputation that the town itself is not safe.

+The 1818 Spanish census recorded the area having 1,112 native families and 2 Spanish-Filipino families.